inaimathi/langnostic/drafts/more-on-clj.md

 - TODO - show some tests to verify the above properties and go through some testing stuff

+Realistically, I should just use and re-export symbols from `arrow-macros` and make sure they test out under the same properties, but it's still a good idea to think about what must be underneath the immediate interface we see.

 ### Hash and Set literals with functional underpinnings
 _Implementation Complexity: Difficult_